-Get it from Steam
+Get it from Steam.

-Counter Strike: Global Offensive is another great game from Valve.
+Counter-Strike: Global Offensive is another great game from Valve.

 Counter-Strike: Global Offensive is an online tactical first-person shooter developed by Valve and Hidden Path Entertainment, and the fourth game in the franchise.
-CS: GO features classic content from the original Counter Strike, such as revamped versions of classic maps, as well as brand new maps, characters and game modes.
+CS: GO features classic content from the original Counter-Strike, such as revamped versions of classic maps, as well as brand new maps, characters, and game modes.

 A Good Match for: Gamers wanting a challenge.
 CS:GO's Multiplayer is ruthless and requires much practice to master.

-Get it from the Mac Game Store
+Get it from Steam.

-Marathon is a perfect break from all those online First-Person shooters that have saturated the market.
+Marathon is a perfect break from all those online shooters that have saturated the market.
 You can get the Marathon Trilogy for free and it includes the original Marathon, Marathon 2 and Marathon Infinity.

 A Good Match for: Folks who love old-school gaming, fans of the Halo series, and gamers willing to embrace an important piece of Mac gaming's history.

-Get it from their Official Website
+Get it from their Official Website.

-In fact, many other FPS didn’t make it to the list, but are still great games: Rage, Doom 3, Quake 4, Outlast, The Darkness 2, Shadow Warrior, and many more.
+In fact, many other FPS didn't make it to the list but are still great games: Rage, Doom 3, Quake 4, Outlast, The Darkness 2, Shadow Warrior, and many more.